We Deal in Lead A Weird West Gunslinger Adventure Game

 The Guns of a Gunslinger #

-A gunslinger is nothing without their gun, mostly handed down from elder to child.
-Firearms are exceedingly rare in The Drifted World but a Gunslinger’s guns, called artefact guns or big iron, are even rarer and draw immediate attention.
+A Gunslinger is nothing without their gun, mostly handed down from elder to child.
+In The Drifted World, firearms are exceedingly rare but a Gunslinger’s, called artefact guns or big iron, are even rarer and draw immediate attention.

 Artefact guns stand apart from other firearms—in craftsmanship, materials, and effectiveness.
-Each is a relic, imbued with ancient magical essence (see Relics) and as magical weapons can hurt and kill those immune to mundane attacks.
+Each is a relic, imbued with ancient magical essence (see Relics, pg.
+47) and as magical weapons can hurt and kill those immune to mundane weapons.

 Additionally, once daily in combat you can call upon the imbued essence, reinvigorating yourself and strengthening your resolve: